Communicable diseases

 Resources for measles

-Watch UKHSA YouTube video Measles: how infectious is it compared to other illnesses?
+UKHSA video Measles: how infectious is it compared to other illnesses?
+[YouTube]

-Listen to an audio recording of a Nottinghamshire GP talking about measles and how to stay safe
+Audio recording by a Nottinghamshire GP: Measles and how to stay safe [YouTube]

-Visit the GOV.UK website for measles guidance information for schools and healthcare centres with translated versions of the flyer in different languages.
+Measles: information for schools and healthcare centres [GOV.UK] with translated versions of the flyer in different languages.

 Scabies is an itchy rash caused by mites.
 It is spread through close skin contact and anyone can get it.
 It is not serious but should be treated quickly to stop it spreading.
 Everyone in a household with someone who has the infection will need to be treated, even if they do not have symptoms.
 Treatment will need to be coordinated to prevent reinfection and the full treatment course completed.